-Farm laws: BJP’s lone MP in Kerala backtracks after supporting resolution against legislations
+Farm laws: BJP’s lone MLA in Kerala backtracks after supporting resolution against legislations

 He claimed that the speaker of the Assembly ‘didn’t specifically ask for those who opposed and those who backed the resolution at the time of voting’.